 Parks and Recreation Camps

-Cities throughout Clark County have a plethora of summer camps that will interest any child.
-Camps include sports, games, crafts, field trips, play and of course, plenty of fun!
+Cities throughout Clark County have all kinds of summer camps to keep your kids active and learning all summer long.
+They have classes and camps on arts and crafts, sports, games, dancing and more.
 Some cities have camps for persons with disabilities up to 30-years-old.
-Most of them also will be holding their annual free Summer Playground Program.
+Some of them also will be holding their annual free Summer Playground Program.
 Visit your city’s Parks and Recreation website to learn more, including cost, dates and how to enroll by visiting the individual sites: